mudler/LocalRecall/README.md

-# LocalRAG
+# LocalRecall

-A simple, no-frills LocalRAG webui that works well with LocalAI.
+A simple, no-frills LocalRecall webui that works well with LocalAI.

 No GPU, No internet, no cloud needed.